 Thanks to stem-cell biologist and world-renowned author and speaker, Bruce Lipton, I was invited to participate in an Indigenous Sundance Ceremony in Lillooet, Canada.

-The four-day experience was brimming with various types of work activities plus healing ceremonies to help support the health of the community and foster their connection to the earth, and to all of the species that inhabit it.
+The four-day experience was brimming with various activities plus healing ceremonies to support the health of the community and foster their connection to the earth, and to all of the species that inhabit it.

 All of the ceremonies were significant and special, but one of the most profound for me, was the Wolf Ceremony.